mohammadjavad13778/mohammadjavad13778/README.md

 # 👋 Hi, I’m Mohammadjavad

-🚀 DevOps engineer passionate about Kubernetes, Docker, Linux, Nginx, and modern monitoring stacks.
+🚀 Eager DevOps engineer at the start of my career, proficient in Docker, Kubernetes, Gitlab , and Terraform , Ansible.
-I love automating, scaling, and optimizing infrastructure.
+Passionate about optimizing development and deployment through automation and problem-solving.
+Driven by continuous learning and innovation, I’m poised to transform technical challenges into opportunities and deliver exceptional value to forward-thinking tech teams.

 ---